-Felodipine is a medicine used to treat high blood pressure.
+Felodipine is a calcium channel blocker used to treat high blood pressure (hypertension).

-Felodipine is also used to prevent angina (chest pain caused by heart disease).
+Felodipine is also used to prevent chest pain caused by heart disease (angina).

-- have had an allergic reaction to felodipine or any other medicine in the past
+- have ever had an allergic reaction to felodipine or any other medicine

 - are trying to get pregnant, are already pregnant or if you are breastfeeding